eliangerard/eliangerard/README.md

 - 👋 Hi, I’m @eliangerard
 - 👀 I’m interested in web and videogames development
-- 🌱 I’m currently learning JavaScript, Java and C#
+- 🌱 I’m currently learning React with JavaScript, Java and C#

+Visit my eliangerard.github.io for more info!

 <!---
 eliangerard/eliangerard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.